-We examine these issues in principle within a previously described tile assembly model (Winfree 1998), which is a generalized crystal growth model that has been used to study algorithmic self-assembly of synthetic DNA tiles (Rothemund and Winfree 2000; Rothemund et al. 2004; Barish et al. 2005).
-It has been previously argued (Schulman and Winfree 2005) that DNA tile crystals have the capacity for Darwinian evolution of the sort imagined by Cairns-Smith.
-Insights derived from studying this model should be applicable to crystals composed of a variety of other materials, such as proteins (Fygenson et al. 1995; Collins et al. 2004), RNA (Chworos et al. 2004), or even macroscopic tiles (Bowden et al. 1997; Rothemund 2000) or clay minerals (Cairns-Smith and Hartman 1986).
+We examine these issues in principle within a previously described tile assembly model [24], which is a generalized crystal growth model that has been used to study algorithmic self-assembly of synthetic DNA tiles [35, 23, 1].
+It has been previously argued [25] that DNA tile crystals have the capacity for Darwinian evolution of the sort imagined by Cairns-Smith.
+Insights derived from studying this model should be applicable to crystals composed of a variety of other materials, such as proteins [14, 10], RNA [9], or even macroscopic tiles [4, 22] or clay minerals [7].